Ukraine latest: Blinken calls off meeting with Lavrov over Russian troop deployment | DW | 23.02.2022

 According to Maxar, the images also showed a new field hospital had been added to a military garrison in western Russia.

-Japan will impose sanctions on Russia and individuals linked to the eastern Ukraine's two breakaway republics, Prime Minister Fumio Kishida said on Wednesday.
+Japan said Wednesday it will impose sanctions on Russia and individuals linked to the eastern Ukraine's two self-proclaimed "people's republics"

 Australian Prime Minister Scott Morrison announced that Australia would impose sanctions on eight of Putin's top security advisors, including travel bans.